Managing conversations

 Creating a new conversation

-All conversations live inside of cards.
-Click on the conversations button on any opened card to see all conversations tied to that card.
+All conversations live inside of Cards.
+Click on the conversations button on any opened Card to see all conversations tied to that Card.
 Enter text in the comment text area and click ‘send’ or ctrl/cmd + enter to open a new thread or to reply to an existing thread.

 Mention team members to draw them into the conversation.
 You can do this by typing @ and selecting their name from the popup list or by clicking on their portrait image.
 Adding teammates to the conversation will notify them that you’re looking for their input.
 You can see who is part of a conversation by looking at the user icons on top of each conversation.

 All conversations in Codecks are open.
-You can read all ongoing or past conversations on any card that you have access to.
+You can read all ongoing or past conversations on any Card that you have access to.
 If you comment on a conversation that you were not yet part of, you will automatically be added to the participants list and be notified on further replies.

 No-loose ends